luster-io/blog.luster.io/mobile-web-checklist.md

   Android, doesn't have a comparable alternative, it will be set to your pages &lt;title&gt;.

+###Provide your own navigation

+  If a user adds your app to their homescreen, they won't have access to the back or forward buttons, so they need to be able to navigate your entire app without the use of these controls.
+Using the common native app metaphor of transitioning between views works really well.
+You can use CSS animations to setup the transitions, and pushState to setup the back button functionality for each page.

 ###Offline Caching

   If users are going to add your app to their homescreens, it had better work